 - Internal organ damage

 - Wrongful death

 If you have suffered from any type of injury after a car crash, then it is imperative to seek immediate medical attention.
 This medical attention will ensure all injuries receive proper treatment.
 Additionally, this will also allow you to have medical documentation of your personal injuries.
 These can help to prove negligence on the part of the at-fault driver as well as potentially the seat belt manufacturer.

 Seat Belt Injuries?
 Contact Our North Carolina Auto Accident Lawyers Today

 If you have ever sustained injuries in a car accident, then you will know how hectic and confusing the scene may be.
 At Riddle & Brantley, our attorneys understand this feeling and will work tirelessly to obtain the compensation benefits you are entitled to for your losses and damages.

 If a car crash has left you with personal injuries and struggling to pay for any expenses, then our attorneys may be able to help you.
-To begin exploring your legal options for a personal injury claim, call (800) 525-7111 or complete the FREE case evaluation today.
+Contact us today to begin exploring your legal options for a personal injury claim.